Invest in Journalism’s Future

 Student Scholarships in Journalism

 National winners in Quill and Scroll contests are eligible as seniors to apply for Quill and Scroll scholarships – the Edward J. Nell Memorial, or the George and Ophelia Gallup awards.
 The Richard P. Johns award is available to all Quill and Scroll seniors, including those who did not enter contests.
-The scholarships are awarded for the freshman year only and are paid in two installments.
+The scholarships are awarded for the freshman year only and can be paid in two installments.

 Lester G. Benz Memorial Scholarship for College Journalism Study

 All high school journalism teachers and advisers who have had at least six semester hours of journalism courses and a minimum of four years of teaching experience and advising school publications are encouraged to apply.
 You must currently teach a journalistic writing class and plan to return to the high school classroom and advising next year.